nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

 }

 ```
-As you can see, It is straightforward.But you should remember that there are not identifiers before the `class.`This is very different from the Java.
+As you can see, It is straightforward.
+But you should remember that there are not identifiers before the `class.`This is very different from the Java.

 # How to use
 Once we define a `class` in the file, then we can use it.
 There are two ways for instancing the `class`.
 The one have the keyword `new` , then another one has not.
 Examples: